-3. Industrial Designs
+3. INDUSTRIAL DESIGNS

-Industrial design protection in Malaysia is governed by the Industrial Designs Act 1996 and Industrial Designs Regulations 1999.
-The Act provides for the rights of registered industrial designs as that of a personal property capable of assignment and transmission by operation of the law.
+Industrial designs protection in Malaysia is governed by the Industrial Designs Act 1996 and Industrial Designs Regulations 1999.
+The Act provides for the rights of registered industrial designs as a personal property capable of assignment and transmission by operation of the law.

-To be eligible for registration, industrial designs must be new and do not include a method of construction or design that is dictated solely by function.
-In addition, the design of the article must not be dependent upon the appearance of another article of which it forms an integral part.
+To be eligible for registration, industrial designs must be new and not include a method of construction or design that is dictated solely by function.
+In addition, the design of the article must not depend upon the appearance of another article of which it forms an integral part.

-Local applicants can file registrations individually or through a registered industrial designs agent.
+Local applicants can file registrations individually or through a registered industrial designs agent via online at https://iponline2u.myipo.gov.my.
 However, foreign applicants will need to seek the services of a registered industrial designs agent.
-Registered industrial designs are protected for an initial period of 5 years, which may be extended for four further consecutive terms of 5 years, providing a total protection period of 25 years.
+Registered industrial designs are protected for an initial period of five (5) years, which may be extended for four (4) further consecutive terms of five (5) years, providing a total protection period of 25 years.

-Malaysia has amended the Industrial Designs Act 1996, which entered into force on 1 July 2013.
-The amendments include worldwide novelty, an increased term of protection, introduced an IP Journal System, and provisions regarding monetisation and securitisation of industrial designs.
+Malaysia has amended the Industrial Designs Act 1996, which entered into force on 1st July 2013.
+The amendments include worldwide novelty, an increased term of protection, the introduction of IP Journal System, and provisions regarding monetisation and securitisation of industrial designs.

-4. Copyrights
+4. COPYRIGHT